 Please take notes of any issues when editing and send them to me on delivery.

 All Audio and video files should be imported into the sidebar so I can see them in the browser.
+This is very important to me, I need to see all the clips that were shot and what is available for the project.

 There are usually 4 cameras for the ceremony, two cameras are set up and run for a few minutes before the ceremony begins. .
 Please skim through the static cameras and take 4 of the best clips from each, the groom hugging people, looking at his watch, laughing with the groom’s men etc.